EQuiw/code-imitator/src/LibToolingAST/README.md

     why we use two files..

-- All tools are called by our bash script `feature_extraction.sh`.
-Adapt the paths there.
+- All tools are called by our bash script `extractfeatures_single.sh`.
+Read the [attribution-markdown](../PyProject/README_ATTRIBUTION.md) to find out more how to extract the features.
-    - Some authors may use non-standard libraries, we fixed some microsoft-specific things we've found sometimes in ourerrors.h.
-Adapt the path in the bash script.
-    - Probably you will have to install `libgmp-dev` (via apt-get install)
-    - Download boost (no need to install it, we just need the header files).
-Adapt the include cmd in the feature_extraction.sh file to the correct directory.

 ### Tests
 - In the `tests` directory.
-- Based on catch library that is already in the dir
+- Based on catch library that is already in the dir.

 ### Transformers